top of page

-Asia bucket list to do by junk, sampan, bullet train, bike and more
+How to get around in Asia - bucket list travel tips by junk, sampan, bullet train, bike & more

 The sampans navigate the harbor in Hong Kong, taking tourists around for 350 Hong Kong dollars ($70 a couple, U.S in 2016.)

-You can get cheaper fares to take you around the Aberdeen area, if you negotiate.
-The sampan is part of Hong Kong lore and Asia bucket list must.
+Tip to remember: You can get cheaper fares to take you around most places in Asia if you negotiate.
+The Hong Kong sampan is known for bartering and is part of Hong Kong lore and an Asia bucket list must.

-We have flown around the world to check off my Asia bucket list items
+We have flown around the world to check off our Asia bucket list items.

 STORY By CHRISTENE MEYERS